hasandeniz/MovieApp/README.md

 ## Installation

-To install the Movies App, follow these steps:
+To install the Movie App, follow these steps:

 1. Clone or download the project code from the repository.
 2. Open the project in Android Studio.